Robert H. Goddard: Analysis of results

 As an instrument for reaching extreme altitudes, Goddard's rockets were not very successful; they did not achieve an altitude greater than 2.7 km in 1937, while a balloon sonde had already reached 35 km in 1921.
 By contrast, German rocket scientists had achieved an altitude of 2.4 km with the A-2 rocket in 1934, 8 km by 1939 with the A-5, and 176 km in 1942 with the A-4 (V-2) launched vertically, reaching the outer limits of the atmosphere and into space.

 Goddard's pace was slower than the Germans' because he did not have the resources they did.
 Simply reaching high altitudes was not his primary goal; he was trying, with a methodical approach, to perfect his liquid fuel engine and subsystems such as guidance and control so that his rocket could eventually achieve high altitudes without tumbling in the rare atmosphere, providing a stable vehicle for the experiments it would eventually carry.
 He had built the necessary turbopumps and was on the verge of building larger, lighter, more reliable rockets to reach extreme altitudes carrying scientific instruments when World War II intervened and changed the path of American history.
 He hoped to return to his experiments in Roswell after the war.

 Though by the end of the Roswell years much of his technology had been replicated independently by others, he introduced new developments to rocketry that were used in this new enterprise: lightweight turbopumps, variable-thrust engine (in U.S.), engine with multiple combustion chambers and nozzles, and curtain cooling of combustion chamber.

 Although Goddard had brought his work in rocketry to the attention of the United States Army, between World Wars, he was rebuffed, since the Army largely failed to grasp the military application of large rockets and said there was no money for new experimental weapons.
 German military intelligence, by contrast, had paid attention to Goddard's work.
 The Goddards noticed that some mail had been opened, and some mailed reports had gone missing.
 An accredited military attaché to the US, Friedrich von Boetticher, sent a four-page report to the Abwehr in 1936, and the spy Gustav Guellich sent a mixture of facts and made-up information, claiming to have visited Roswell and witnessed a launch.
 The Abwehr was very interested and responded with more questions about Goddard's work.
 Guellich's reports did include information about fuel mixtures and the important concept of fuel-curtain cooling, but thereafter the Germans received very little information about Goddard.

-The Soviet Union had a spy in the U.S. Navy Bureau of Aeronautics.
+The Soviet Union had a spy (name still not declassified as of 2009) in the U.S. Navy Bureau of Aeronautics.
 In 1935, she gave them a report Goddard had written for the Navy in 1933.
 It contained results of tests and flights and suggestions for military uses of his rockets.
 The Soviets considered this to be very valuable information.
 It provided few design details, but gave them the direction and knowledge about Goddard's progress.